 7. Drink Mai Tais

 I think it’s important to assimilate oneself with the environment in which you find yourself when travelling.
 Me?
 I like to adopt the “local” drink.
-Last year I was all about the Aperol Spritz in Italy.
-This year, I became a self-appointed Mai Tai aficionado.
-I thought to be a true aficionado I should sample as many Mai Tais as humanly possible in 10 days.
+In Italy about the Aperol Spritz in Italy.
+In Hawaii, I became a self-appointed Mai Tai aficionado.
+On both trips to Hawaii, I thought, to be a true aficionado I should sample as many Mai Tais as humanly possible.
 This wasn’t about binge drinking.
 This was about quality control and rating the best in Waikiki.
 The Mai Tai actually originated in California but when its inventor was asked to create a drink for the Royal Hawaiian Hotel, adding the variation of pineapple juice, it became Hawaiian folklore.

-At a very basic mix (and one that was served to us on our sunset cruise), it’s a matter of whacking dark rum into a cup with ice and filling with pineapple juice.
+At a very basic mix (and one that was served to us on a sunset cruise in 2016), it’s a matter of whacking dark rum into a cup with ice and filling with pineapple juice.
 At the fancier end of the Mai Tai spectrum, I experienced additions of crushed pineapple, a ball of sorbet and an ice-blend that came with a shot of more rum on the side to pour in.